lmarqueta/outofmemory.io/_posts/2019-10-03-macos-enigmail.md

 killall gpg-agent
 ```

-And you are good to go.
+And you're good to go.

 ## References